haniii88/new-things-every-day-68/README.md

-/* New Things Every Day — Da 68 */
+/* New Things Every Day — Day 68 */
 /* Records a daily execution log with a unique value */

 function dailyLog68() {